 Geology, geography and environmental studies at Calvin

-- In geology, we examine the formation, history, composition, structure and processes of planet Earth and apply geological knowledge to practical problems as commited Christians.
+- In geology, we examine the formation, history, composition, structure, and processes of planet Earth and apply geological knowledge to practical problems as committed Christians.

 - In geography, we investigate physical and cultural landscapes and their resulting interactions in the context of a Christian world view.